-Where continued FSS participation is not possible, the initial PHA must clearly discuss the options that may be available to the family.
-Depending on the family's specific circumstances, these options include modification of the FSS contract, locating a receiving housing authority that has the capacity to enroll the family in its FSS program, termination with FSS escrow disbursement in accordance with 24 CFR 984.303(k)(1)(iii), or termination of the FSS contract and forfeiture of escrow.
+The PHA, as the receiving PHA, will agree to the participant's continued participation in the initial housing authority's FSS program so long as the relocating family has demonstrated, with the assistance of the FSS Coordinator, that it will be able to fulfill its responsibilities under the initial or a modified contract in the jurisdiction of the receiving housing authority.
+When continued FSS participation is not possible, the initial PHA must clearly discuss the options that may be available to the family.
+Depending on the family's specific circumstances, these options include modification of the FSS contract to allow completion of that contract, locating a receiving housing authority that has the capacity to enroll the family in its FSS program, termination with FSS escrow disbursement in accordance with 24 CFR 984.303(k)(1)(iii), or termination of the FSS contract and forfeiture of escrow.

-The PHA will clearly discuss the options that are available to the family where continued FSS participation is not possible.
-Depending on the family's specific circumstances, these options include modification of the FSS contract, locating a receiving housing authority that has the capacity to enroll the family in its FSS program, termination with FSS escrow disbursement, or termination of the FSS contract and forfeiture of escrow.
+The PHA will clearly and repeatedly discuss the options that are available to the family where continued FSS participation is not possible.
+Depending on the family's specific circumstances, these options may include modification of the FSS contract to allow completion of that contract, locating a receiving housing authority that has the capacity to enroll the family in its FSS program, termination with FSS escrow disbursement, requesting a regulatory waiver to allow disbursement of the escrow, or termination of the FSS contract and forfeiture of escrow.